 To be considered for distribution, any non-school material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the Brazos ISD Superintendent, Scott Rogers at GKDA(LOCAL) as responsible for prior review of non-school literature from community members] for prior review.
-The Brazos ISD Superintendent at GKDA(LOCAL) as responsible for prior review of non-school literature from community members] will approve or reject the materials within two school days of the time the materials are received.
+The Brazos ISD Superintendent at GKDA(LOCAL) as responsible for prior review of non-school literature from community members] for prior review of non-school literature from community members] for prior review of non-school literature from community members] will approve or reject the materials within two school days of the time the materials are received.
 The requestor may appeal a rejection in accordance with the appropriate district complaint policy.
 [See policies DGBA or GF for more information.]